Skip to content

 • Type: String

-• Description: Wrapper script to use during test listing
+• Description: Name of the wrapper script used during test listing.

 • Documentation: Wrapper scripts